 301F Cinema as Theory and Critique.

 A history of alternatives to commercial movies, focusing on surrealist and dadaist film, visual music, psychodrama, direct cinema, the film society movement, personal cinema, the New American Cinema, structuralism, Queer cinema, feminist cinema, minor cinema, recycled cinema and devotional cinema.
 While conventional entertainment films use the novel, the short story and the stage drama as their primary instigations, experimental and avant-garde films are analogous to music, poetry, painting, sculpture and collage.
 Not open to first-year students.
-(Same as Art History 301 and Comparative Literature 301.)
+(Same as Art History 301 and Literature and Creative Writing 301.)
 MacDonald.

 317F The Laws of Cool: Knowledge Work and Literary Futures.

 Based on the ideas of contemporary scholars in digital humanities, this course introduces students to new modes of reading, interpreting and thinking about literature.
 As a group we will apply new media and text analysis tools to works of contemporary literature including Chimamand Ngozi Adichie’s Americanah, Dave Eggers’s The Circle and poetry of Agha Shahid Ali.
 The class concludes with students’ completion of an original digital project.
 Prerequisite, One 200-level course in literature.
-(Same as English and Creative Writing 317.)
+(Theory or Intermedia) (Same as Literature and Creative Writing 317.)
 P O'Neill.

 Media Theory and Visual Culture.